-The Agency is starting an EU-wide LGBTI survey, seven years after the first one.
-The survey will collect the experiences of discrimination and hate crime as well as the views of lesbian, gay, bisexual, trans and, for the first time, intersex people across the EU.
-It will also cover North Macedonia, as an EU candidate country.
+In May 2019, the Agency launched an EU-wide LGBTI survey, seven years after the first one.
+The survey will collect the experiences of discrimination and hate crime as well as the views and challenges faced by lesbian, gay, bisexual, trans and, for the first time, intersex people across the EU, North Macedonia and Serbia.

 In 2012, the Agency carried out a survey to address the lack of robust, statistical data on the life experiences of LGBT people in the EU.
-The results provided evidence on how the EU’s anti-discrimination legislation is implemented on the ground and was followed-up by EU and national policy initiatives to improve the situation.
-This year's repeat survey aims to assist EU institutions and Member States in their efforts to further strengthen the legal and policy frameworks protecting the fundamental rights of LGBTI people.
-The data can be used to assess the effectiveness of policies and measures to combat discrimination, victimisation, and to promote societal participation.
+At the time over 93,000 LGBT people living in the EU shared their views and experiences.
+It was the largest ever EU-wide LGBT survey.
+The 2019 repeat survey aims to assist the EU and Member States in their efforts to further strengthen legal and policy frameworks protecting the fundamental rights of LGBTI people.
+Comparing results from the previous survey will help to assess the effectiveness of policies and measures to combat discrimination and victimisation, and to promote equal participation in society.

 The EU-LGBTI Survey will be carried out online between May and July 2019, using the most appropriate means for reaching out to LGBTI persons.
 We cooperate with LGBTI civil society organisations and communities, social media channels and networks.
 We make efforts to reach out to LGBTI persons of all ages and backgrounds, including those not affiliated to LGBTI community organisations, as well as those who are not able or wanting to be open about being lesbian, gay, bisexual, trans or intersex in their daily lives.